 #2 Heirlooms are a wallet’s best friend

-Jewelry passed from generation-to-generation denotes sentimentality and fiscal prudence.
-Ask your future spouse’s family if they have any heirlooms that they would like to pass on, and ask your own family too.
-If you obtain an heirloom ring, consider these three options.
+Jewelry passed from generation to generation denotes sentimentality and fiscal prudence.
+Ask your family, or your future spouse’s family, if they have any heirlooms they would like to pass on.
+Keep in mind: Heirloom jewelry will be free, but the service and upgrades can run from a few hundred to several thousand dollars.
+If you do obtain an heirloom ring, consider these three options.

-- Create a new setting for an heirloom diamond.
+3. Create a new setting for an heirloom diamond.

-- Incorporate a new band into the old ring design.
+4. Incorporate a new band into the old ring design.

-Buy your diamond on the cheap-ish
+#3 Buy your diamond on the cheap-ish

-- Buy diamonds shy of critical weights.
-If you want a full carat diamond, look for something around .9 carats instead.
+Buy diamonds shy of critical weights.
+If you want a full-carat diamond, look for something around .9 carats instead.
 You’ll get close to the same look at a nice discount.

-Replace the diamond, save the difference
+#4 Replace the diamond, save the difference

 Thanks to the diamond industry’s multi-decade, multi-billion dollar advertising campaign, diamonds remain the most popular stone in engagement rings, but forgoing the traditional gem can save you thousands.
 Consider these emerging trends.

-- Choose synthetic diamonds.
+Choose synthetic diamonds.
 Diamonds created in labs share the same properties as mined diamonds, but they cost up to 75% less than traditional diamonds, and they are a great choice for those seeking to avoid conflict diamonds.

-Save money now, upgrade later
+#6 Save money now, upgrade later

-- Search estate sales.
-If you regularly shop estate sales, you might uncover some a vintage ring at a spectacular price.
-Rings that aren’t presented with a certificate of authenticity will give you room to negotiate on price, but you may still accidentally buy overpriced junk.
+Search estate sales.
+If you regularly shop estate sales, you might uncover a vintage ring at a spectacular price.
+Rings that aren’t presented with a certificate of authenticity will give you room to negotiate on price, but you may accidentally buy overpriced junk.
 This technique is best for people with an eye for authenticity.